gtrusler/lexpertchatai/context-files/00-project-overview.md

 Lexpert Case AI is a Retrieval-Augmented Generation (RAG) chatbot designed specifically for attorneys.
 The system enables legal professionals to efficiently draft legal documents, cite relevant laws, and handle case-specific document uploads.

+## Implementation Philosophy

+Lexpert Case AI is designed to use real AI services rather than simulations or mock data.
+The application integrates directly with OpenAI's API for:

+- Chat completions (using GPT-4o model)
+- Document embeddings (using text-embedding-3-small model)
+- RAG contexts and information retrieval

+**Important**: We do not use mock data or hardcoded responses.
+All AI interactions must use the real OpenAI API unless explicitly approved for testing purposes only.

 ## Requirements

 ### Performance Targets